code4lib/c4l18-keynote-statement/README.md

 * Susan Wells Parham
 * Susan Skomal
 * Wesley Teal
+* Black Caucus of the American Library Association (BCALA)

 *Additional signatures are welcome.
 To sign, please open a pull request or issue at the